As an Amazon Associate we earn from qualifying purchases. Learn more.

 Pros

-• Better value than the Premium model for many home users
+• Better value for money than the rubber-base option for basic strength work

 Cons